Elodoin/Noise_python/README.md

 # Installation
-This package contains 3 main scripts with 1 module named as noise_module.
-To install it, simple go to src directory and run install.py. this will check whether the required modules are installed, and do so if not.
-You can also find all dependencies in the requirement.txt file.
+This package contains 3 main python scripts with 1 dependent module named as noise_module.
+To install it, go to src directory and run install.py, which is simply checking whether the dependent modules are installed in the local machine or not.
+Due to the availablility of multiple version of dependent packages, we provide a list of module information below working well on macOS Mojave (10.14.5) for your reference.

 # Functionality
-* download continous noise data using Obspy modules in ASDF formate
+* download continous noise data using Obspy modules and save data in [ASDF](https://asdf-definition.readthedocs.io/en/latest/) format
-* perform fast and easy cross-correlation for data downloaded using this package as well as those stored on local machine in SAC/miniSEED format
+* perform fast and easy cross-correlation for downloaded seismic data using this package as well as those stored on local machine in SAC/miniSEED format
 * do stacking (sub-stacking) of the cross-correlation functions for monitoring purpose

 # Short tutorial
+1. Downloading seismic noise data
+We have two ways.
+1a. aim at noise data in a region without prior station info

+1b. aim at noise data listed in a station list

+2. Perform cross correlations
+Several options for the cross correlation methods.
+We choose 'decon' as an example here.

+3. Do stacking